mematron/Arminta/README.md

 ### OOM Immunity

 At startup, ARMINTA writes `-1000` to `/proc/self/oom_score_adj`.
-The Linux kernel will not select ARMINTA for termination during a memory crunch — which is precisely when its intervention is needed most.
+The Linux kernel will not select ARMINTA for termination during a memory crunch, which is precisely when its intervention is needed most.

 ---